-B. City grantees must provide to the BSCC copies of reports generated from one of the following: 1) the annual City/County Single Audit (as submitted to the State Controller's Office), or 2) a Grant-Specific audit.
-The audit must cover the entire two-year grant period.
+B. City grantees must provide copies to the BSCC of the annual City/County Single Audit Report (submitted to the State Controller's Office) for the entire two-year grant period.

 7. PROJECT RECORDS

 - A. The Grantee shall establish an official file for the project.
 The file shall contain adequate documentation of all actions taken with respect to the project, including copies of this Grant Agreement, approved program/budget modifications, financial records and required reports. - B. The Grantee shall establish separate accounting records and maintain documents and other evidence sufficient to properly reflect the amount, receipt, and disposition of all project funds, including grant funds and any matching funds by the Grantee and the total cost of the project.
 Source documentation includes copies of all awards, applications, approved modifications, financial records and narrative reports. - C. Personnel and payroll records shall include the time and attendance reports for all individuals reimbursed under the grant, whether they are employed full-time or part-time.
 Time and effort reports are also required for all subcontractors and consultants. - D. The grantee shall maintain documentation of donated goods and/or services, including the basis for valuation. - E. Grantee agrees to protect records adequately from fire or other damage.
 When records are stored away from the Grantee's principal office, a written index of the location of records stored must be on hand and ready access must be assured. - F. All Grantee records relevant to the project must be preserved a minimum of three (3) years after closeout of the grant project and shall be subject at all reasonable times to inspection, examination, monitoring, copying, excerpting, transcribing, and auditing by the BSCC or designees.
 If any litigation, claim, negotiation, audit, or other action involving the records has been started before the expiration of the three-year period, the records must be retained until the completion of the action and resolution of all issues which arise from it or until the end of the regular three-year period, whichever is later.